-The soil is a rich loam, which has been improved over the years with the addition of home-made compost and organic matter.
+The soil is a rich loam, which has been improved over many years with the addition of home-made compost and organic matter.
 The main difficulty with this location is the heavy frosts, which occur in the late Autumn and Spring, and the poor drainage in the lower sections of the garden in Winter.
-The weather is typically hot dry Summers and cold wet Winters.
+The weather is typically hot dry summers and cold wet winters.
 Gumeracha has an average annual rainfall of 815mm, and is approx. 339m above sea level.
-The very wet spring in 2022 resulted in a few plants suffering root loss and these are still recovering - note the lower section of the hedge along the driveway, which was impacted by "wet feet".

 The garden is predominately watered using rainwater and a bore located on the property.
 The fountains all recirculate water.
-Heavy mulching with home-made compost and pea straw helps keeps the soil moist, suppress weeds and reduces evaporation during hot weather.
+Heavy mulching with home-made compost and pea straw helps keeps the soil moist, suppress weeds and reduces evaporation during hot weather, although the pea straw does produce a crop of peas!

-Garden Plantings and Structures.
+Garden Plantings and Structures

 The Iris Garden located in the Eastern quarter of the garden contains over 900 named varieties of Iris and creates a breathtaking floral display each Spring.
 The Iris have been planted in a circular design to provide interest by way of pattern when the Iris are not in flower.
-The Iris Garden has undergone "renovations" with the removal of the old conifer plantings and rebuilding of the stone edging.
+Several years ago, the Iris Garden underwent "renovations" with the removal of the old conifer plantings and rebuilding of the stone edging.
 These beds are being slowly replanted to ensure a good range of plantings, based on seasonal availability, and includes climbing and shrub roses, hardy perennials, and a selection of autumn flowering bulbs to provide colour when the iris are not in flower.
 I aim to dig, divide and replant one third of the iris garden each year.

-Iris are very hardy plants, easy to grow and once established do not require much water over Summer - a "waterwise" plant.
+Iris are very hardy plants, easy to grow and once established do not require much water over Summer - a "water-wise" plant.
 The Iris Garden contains predominantly Tall Bearded Iris, with a selection of Summer dormant Spuria Iris located in the most Eastern corner, which require no watering at all over Summer.
 At the corner of the Iris Garden stands a beautiful Pin Oak (Quercus Palustris), a stunning sight each Spring with fresh soft green foliage.

 A selection of Louisiana Iris has also been planted in the garden.
-These are located in the "woodland" areas with dappled shade and receive more water than the Tall Bearded Iris as they grow well in the slightly damper areas and the dappled shade reduces evaporation.
+These are located in the "woodland" areas with dappled shade, and receive more water than the Tall Bearded Iris as they grow well in the slightly damper areas and the dappled shade reduces evaporation.
 There are also a number of Dutch Iris (bulbs), Dwarf Bearded Iris, Siberian Iris and species iris in the garden.